StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 | hms_events_batch_size_per_rpc      | The maximum number of events that StarRocks can read at a time.
 The parameter value defaults to `500`. |
 | enable_hms_parallel_process_evens  | Whether the read events are processed in parallel.
 Valid values are:<ul><li>`TRUE`: means the events are processed in parallel.
 The value of the parameter defaults to `TRUE`.</li><li>`FALSE`: means the events are not processed in parallel.</li></ul> |
 | hms_process_events_parallel_num    | The maximum number of events that can be processed in parallel.
 This parameter defaults to `4`. |

-## What to do next

-After you complete all the preceding operations, you can use the Hive catalog to query Hive data.
-For more information, see [Query external data](../catalog/query_external_data.md).

 ## References